warren302/Twitter-like-app/README.md

 # Twitter like application
-based on Spring Framework in MVC technology usig Spring Data, Hibernate and jsp views.
+based on Spring Framework in MVC technology using Spring Data, Hibernate and jsp views.